anthonyeden/Livewire-Routing-Protocol-Client/README.md

 Currently you cannot:

-* Update source/destination setup details
+* Update source/destination setup details (you can change stream numbers, but not audio levels, names, etc.)
 * Set system parameters

 ## How reliable is this?
 How much testing have you done?

-Not much.
-We've mainly been testing against the IP Driver, although shortly we'll test against a variety of other Axia Livewire devices.
-Implementations vary between devices, so your milage may vary.
+This software is in 24/7/265 operation detecting and changing GPIO pin states.
+It is also in regular use in the [Livewire Simple Delegation Switcher](https://mediarealm.com.au/articles/livewire-simple-delegation-switcher/).
+LWRP implementations vary between devices, so your milage may vary.
+There are some subtle differences in implementation between the different generations of Axia equipment.

-## How to use this script
+## How to use this module

 To import the method, copy "LWRPClient.py" and "LWRPClientComms.py" to your project directory, then: